egandro/ansible-tutorial/docs/collections.md

 # Collections

-How to use roles from the community for own projects.
+Collections = Roles of the community for a specific topic e.g. Kubernetes.

 ## Community collections